Different forms of play and the positive impact they can have.

 Playing sport is a form of play that has been around for centuries, and it can be seen as an important part of human and cultural development.

-Playing sport is a form of play that has been around for centuries, and it can be seen as an important part of human and cultural development.
-It provides physical exercise, which helps to maintain healthy weight levels and reduce the risk of developing chronic diseases.
 Sport also encourages teamwork, communication strategies, problem-solving skills, empathy, resilience and self-esteem.
-Through playing sport together in teams or groups we learn how to work with others towards a common goal while respecting each other’s differences.
+Through playing sports together in teams or groups we learn how to work with others towards a common goal while respecting each other’s differences.
 This type of play can also help us understand different cultures better by learning about their customs and traditions.
-Sports can teach individuals about fairness, respect, and ethical behavior, shaping their moral and ethical understanding.
-Participating in sports can also provide individuals with opportunities for skill development and exposure to various career paths, shaping future career goals and aspirations.
-Not too mention that sports play a significant role in the global economy, both in terms of revenue and employment.

 The Power of Board Games and Puzzles for Stress Relief